 - Wash and pit the cherries.

-- Place the almond powder, corn starch, sugar, vanilla powder and eggs in a large bowl and whisk together.
-Stir in the cream and milk.
+- Place the almond powder, potato starch, sugar, vanilla powder and eggs in a large bowl and whisk together.
+Stir in the milk.

-- Butter a baking dish (mine is 33x20cm).
+- Grease a baking dish (mine is 33x20cm).
 Sprinkle coconut sugar to coat the bottom of the pan.

 - Scatter the cherries and gently pour the clafoutis batter over.

-- Bake for 45 minutes, until golden brown and puffy.
+- Bake for 45 minutes, or until golden brown and puffy.

 - Let the clafoutis cool down a little before serving.
 Dust with powdered sugar to finish it off.